CSaunders41/aimBot/TROUBLESHOOTING.md

 - Adjustable click delay for fine-tuning
 - Can be completely disabled for aim-only mode

+### 8. Null Reference Exception Fixes (NEW)
+**Problem**: Plugin would crash with "Object reference not set to an instance of an object" errors.
+**Fix**: Added comprehensive null checks and error handling:
+- All critical methods now have try-catch blocks
+- Null checks for GameController, Player, Entities, Camera, Settings
+- Plugin resets state and continues running instead of crashing
+- Detailed error logging to help identify issues
+- Graceful handling of invalid entities

 ## Testing Steps

 ### Step 1: Enable Debug Mode